 Importing a snapshot¶

-When bootstrapping from a snapshot, the first thing that you want to do is check the point in history from when you start.
+When bootstrapping from a snapshot, the first thing that you want to be sure of is that the loaded state is not fake.

-The snapshot format does not (and cannot) provide any evidence that the imported block is actually a part of the current main chain of the Tezos network.
+The snapshot format does not (and cannot) provide any evidence that the imported block is actually a real point in the history of the Tezos network blockchain.
 To avoid to be fooled by a fake chain, it is necessary to carefully check that the block hash of the imported block is included in the main chain.
-This can be done by comparing the hash to one provided by another node under the user’s control, or by relying on social cues to obtain a hash from a large number of trusted parties which are unlikely to be colluding.
+(Note that all the websites providing snapshots mention the hash corresponding to the head block in each snapshot.)
+This check can be done by comparing the hash to one provided by another node under the user’s control, or by relying on social cues to obtain a hash from a large number of trusted parties which are unlikely to be colluding.

 After that careful selection and verification of the imported block hash, you can trust the node with the rest of the procedure.
 In particular, you do not need to trust the source of the file.
 The snapshot format contains everything necessary for the node to detect any inconsistency, malicious or not.

 This safety comes from the fact that block headers are designed to make sure that applying a block has the same result for everyone in the network.
-To achieve this, the block header include hashes of their operations and predecessor, as well as the resulting chain state.
+To achieve this, a block header includes hashes of its operations and predecessor, as well as the resulting chain state.
 The import process does the same checks, recomputing and checking all the hashes it encounters in the snapshot.

 --block <BLOCK_HASH> option argument aims to verify that the